aws-samples/aws-online-data-migration-workshop/module5/README.md

 **Transfer data using DataSync**
 ---------------------------------

-1. Following on from the previous AWS DataSync screen, click on the **Create task** from the top right hand side of the window
+1. Following on from the previous AWS DataSync screen, using your **Google Chrome** session click on the **Create task** from the top right hand side of the window

     -   Select **Create a new location** from the source locations options